WaDoMa/HomeEmergencyButton/README.md

 ### Software

-- Raspberry Pi OS (or compatible Linux distribution)
+- Raspberry Pi OS (or compatible Linux distribution with systemd)
 - Python 3.9 or higher
-- systemd (standard on Raspberry Pi OS)
+- systemd with persistent journal enabled (standard on Raspberry Pi OS)
 - Internet access for Telegram API

 ## Installation